Atlantic Canada gets ferry fare cuts. B.C. gets excuses.

 B.C.
 Ferries are our highways on water.
 They move workers, food, medicine, tourists and entire regional economies.
 B.C. moves vastly more passengers than the Atlantic routes, yet gets nowhere near equivalent federal support.

-The discrepancy is particularly unfair when you consider just how many more passengers rely on BC Ferries compared to the federally supported routes.
+The discrepancy is particularly unfair when you consider just how many more passengers rely on BC Ferries compared to the federally supported routes Carney references in his video.

 If Ottawa believes ferries are nation-building infrastructure in Atlantic Canada, then British Columbia deserves the same respect.